yasminegaaloul/thc-chatbot/README.md

 # How it works

-Once we crowled adjust help center we just needed to add this below script from the config we created for our App with social intents
+Once we crawled adjust help center we just needed to add this below script from the config we created for our App with social intents
 <script>
 var socialintents_chat=false;var socialintents_vars2_chat={};
 function getSICScriptURL(){var script =  document.currentScript || document.querySelector('script[src*="chat/socialintents.1.3.js"]');return script.src}